|1) It's backwards! The rails should be under the plain strings for bending, right?

 You don't need it.
 Railhammers have universal spacing that works with just about any guitar in any position, thanks to the oversize poles and long rails.

 These specs. are provided for informational purposes only.
 Despite what the music store guy or some internet forum geek claims, these specs. will NOT tell you what a pickup sounds like!
-We suggest you IGNORE the technical specs, and pay close attention to the product descriptions.
+We suggest you IGNORE the technical specs, and pay close attention to the product descriptions and our Tone Chart.

-Railhammer is an American company, and the pickups are designed in the USA.
-Our pickups are made by a South Korean winder, who we selected for their ability to build consistent, high quality, custom spec. pickups.
+Railhammer is an American company based in the Detroit area, and the pickups are designed in the USA.
+Our pickups are made by a South Korean winder to proprietary specs, who we selected for their ability to build consistent, high quality, custom designed pickups.

 One reason is they cost way more to build.
 The bobbins, rails, poles, and baseplates are all custom spec. non-standard parts requiring expensive custom tooling.
-Another reason is the design is patent pending, and patents aren't cheap!
-And we put a helluva lot of R&D into these pickups, and that's why Railhammers offer performance as good or better than any pickups made anywhere, USA or otherwise.
-That alone makes them worth every penny.
+Another reason is the design is patented, and patents aren't cheap!
+And we put a hell of a lot of research & design into these pickups, and that's why Railhammers offer performance as good or better than any pickups made anywhere, USA or otherwise... that alone makes them worth every penny.

 Sorry, we don't give out any additional technical information other than what is already on our website, as much of it is confidential.

-19) Do you sell pickup parts, pots, capacitors, or any guitar parts?
+21) Do you sell pickup parts, covers, pots, capacitors, or any guitar parts?